nibalizer/talk-code_review_for_operations/index.rst

    * Who can rerun the tests
    * Who can block the commit from landing
    * Who can update the commit

+   Interaction with other changes

+   * Multiple changes can stack
+   * Stack changes against changes proposed to other repositories

 Tools and Techniques